June 3

 E|—0-2-3———————|

-You can create memorable and engaging melodies by focusing on the scale notes and experimenting with different rhythmic patterns and articulations.
+You can create memorable melodies by focusing on the scale notes.
+Experiment with different rhythmic patterns and articulations to make them engaging.

 Harmonies in Metal

 Guitar harmonies are a hallmark of many metal subgenres.
-These harmonies are often achieved by having two guitarists play the same melody at different intervals, such as a third or a fifth apart.
-Using the melody in the last example, here’s another example of applying a harmony using the E minor scale:
+Typically, two guitarists play the same melody.
+However, they perform at different intervals, such as a third or a fifth apart.
+For example, using the melody from the previous section, here’s how to apply a harmony using the E minor scale:

 Harmony (a third above):